 The primary shredder uniformly sizes the material for further 2D & 3D separation before going through the optical sorters.

-New Planet's optical sorters are capable of sorting plastics by type and removing any contaminants affecting the value of SRF (see Solid Recovered Fuel).
+New Planet's optical sorters are capable of sorting plastics by type and removing any contaminants affecting the value of New Planet Fuel.

-The secondary shredder sizes the SRF to specifications before it is tested for quality and moisture.
+The secondary shredder sizes the New Planet Fuel to specifications before it is tested for quality and moisture.
 Any excess moisture is removed using non-thermal dryers.

 Once the process is completed, all recyclables are baled and sold into re-usable markets to help create a sustainable environment for future generations.

-New Planet currently has three projects under development in the United States, such as the project currently underway in St. Louis, Missouri.
-All three projects are based on reliable proven recycling technology modeled after the 100-plus successful Solid Recovered Fuel (SRF) production plants in Europe.
-Each project under development will have a strong balance sheet and attractive returns.
+New Planet currently has several projects under development in the United States, such as the project being currently developed in St. Louis, Missouri.
+All projects are based on reliable proven recycling technology modeled after the 100-plus successful New Planet Fuel production plants in Europe.
 We will create sustainable jobs and provide a variety of positive economic benefits for the local communities.
 All of our recycling processes are done indoors using state-of-the-art technologies to produce superior, ultra-clean products currently in demand and can easily be sold into the recycling market.

 Similar to New Planet’s solution, the equipment in the WIWMD facility was designed and provided by CP Group, which is the same equipment provider New Planet trusts for its system.
 Additionally, New Planet’s planning team member, Gershman, Brickner & Bratton, Inc., was also involved with the WIWMD facility and brings that experience to our team.